shimakaze09/Logix/README.md

 # Logix

-This is a logging system for Nexus Engine
+This is a logging system for practices